N3XT14/DSA/DSAMathDocs.md

-# Math for Data Structures and
+# Math for Data Structures and Algorithms

 Revise the basics of the maths needed for working alongside with DSA.